1. DO I NEED AN APPOINTMENT?

 8. HOW MANY MONTHS SHOULD MY PET BE ON HEARTWORM PREVENTION MEDICATION?

 The American Heartworm Society currently recommends that dogs be on a heartworm preventative year-round.
 As 25% of the cats diagnosed with heartworm disease are considered indoor-only, year-round heartworm preventative for all cats in this area is also recommended.
 There are both oral and topical heartworm preventatives.
-We currently recommend Trifexis and Heartgard (oral once monthly tablets) for dogs and Revolution (a topical agent applied once monthly) for cats.
+We currently recommend Simparica Trio and Heartgard (oral once monthly tablets) for dogs and Revolution (a topical agent applied once monthly) for cats.
 Depending on the specific product you and your veterinarian choose for your pet, heartworm prevention medication can prevent other parasite infestations including internal parasites (intestinal parasites) and external parasites (fleas and ticks).
 Some of these parasites can be communicated to people!
 A simple blood test is required to start any dog over 6 months on heartworm preventative.
 Cats may be started at any time without blood testing.

 9. WHY DOES MY DOG NEED A BLOOD TEST BEFORE PURCHASING HEARTWORM PREVENTION?